Mir Docking Module: Development

-Solar arrays & MEEP
+Solar arrays and MEEP

 In addition to simplifying space shuttle docking missions, Mir's docking module was also used as a carrier for two new photovoltaic arrays, mounted to the module in boxes, which were later deployed on Kvant-1 during spacewalks.
 The first, the Mir Cooperative Solar Array, was jointly designed by NASA and Russia in order to test designs for the future International Space Station.
-The array was 42 m² in area, and provided 6.7 kW of power when installed on the station during expedition EO-21 in 1996.
+The array was 42 m2 in area, and provided 6.7 kW of power when installed on the station during expedition EO-21 in 1996.
 The array consisted of 42 US-built panels arranged in a 2.7 m (9 ft) wide and 18 m (59 ft) long array mounted to a Russian-built frame, and was instrumented to provide data for models being used to design the solar arrays for the ISS.
 The second array was the Russian-built MSB array, which had originally been intended to be launched as part of Priroda before the redesign of the module deleted it.
 It was installed on Kvant-1 during EVA 5 of EO-24, replacing the Kristall array which had previously been mounted there.

 The module was also used as a mounting point for the Mir Environmental Effects Payload (MEEP), a set of four experiments intended to study the effects of space debris impacts and exposure to the space environment on a variety of materials.
 The materials used in the experiments were being considered for use on the ISS, and by exposing them at a similar orbital altitude to that flown by the station, the experiments provided an assessment of the performance of those materials in a similar space environment.
 MEEP also fulfilled the need to examine the occurrence and effects of man-made debris and natural micrometeoroids through capture and impact studies.
 The experiments were installed on the docking module during STS-76, and retrieved during STS-86.